jdh8/wbridge5.book/GLOSSARY.md

 In a constructive auction, a pass to 1 of a suit can only be made from a hand with < 6 points to prevent a loss of game.
 However, bidding on the 2 level shows at least invitational values.
-Therefore, when responder holds a suit lower than the opening, they have to bid 1NT with a minimum responding hand.
+Therefore, responder holding a suit lower than the opening has to bid 1NT with a minimum responding hand.

 Garbage Stayman
 ---------------